Motorway Services Online

 This service area started out as a café in the 1960s called The Haven.
 This was placed at the busy Skellow Cross Roads, an important junction which had another garage on the opposite side of the road.

-The café was purchased by Happy Eater and, with a Texaco petrol station built next door, the site became known as the Doncaster services (although it was sometimes called 'Skellow').
+The café was purchased by Happy Eater, becoming their 'Doncaster' branch, and the White Rose branch of Texaco was built next door.
 The main building looked like a large house, with a large extension at the back.
-A Travelodge was later built next door.
+A Travelodge was later built next door, and the complex became known as Doncaster services, though it was also known as 'Skellow'.

 The Happy Eater was visited by then-Prime Minister John Major in February 1991.
 The press were disappointed that he left without leaving a tip.
 Major came to be closely associated with the Happy Eater brand.